We accept most usual household and commercial wastes on a daily basis such as:

 What can I do with diabetic needles?

-There is no limit to the amount of limbs and brush a resident can bring in, but it must come from his/her home.
-The material must be 4” in diameter or smaller to fit in the mulching machine.
+For the applicable residential fee, there is no limit to the amount of limbs and brush a resident can bring in, but it must come from his/her home.
+The material must be less than 12 inches in diameter and less than 8 feet in length to fit in the mulching machine – this includes the root ball.

 Do you take mobile homes?
 How much will it cost?